cl270/MatlabTuppersFormula/README.md

 and k + 17 that I found here on another blog here after I had already written my code (which will output the same image if the line in the code below containing the function fliplr is deleted).

-Tupper’s Self Referential Formula can be written as \frac{1}{2} < mod(\lfloor \lfloor \frac{y}{17} \rfloor * 2^{-17*\lfloor x \rfloor - mod(\lfloor y \rfloor, 17)}, 2 \rfloor),
+Tupper’s Self Referential Formula can be written as 1/2 < mod(⌊ ⌊ y/17 ⌋ · 2^{-17·⌊ x ⌋ - mod(⌊ y ⌋, 17)}, 2 ⌋),

-where the \lfloor\rfloor stands for the floor function – pretty much rounding down to the nearest integer below the input value and mod stands for modular division – otherwise known as the remainder of a regular division operation.

-So, as an aside, I’ve decided to use Matlab for this post, firstly, because it has built in plotting subroutines that simplify plotting a function, as opposed to C# where you would have to write graphing code from the ground up, and secondly to differentiate this post from the others (which have been entirely C#).
+I’ve decided to use Matlab for this project, due to Matlab having built in plotting subroutines that make data visualization much easier to code.

 In the code, I customarily clear all of the previously stored data and forms with a clear all, close all.
 The constant k represents a symbolic value (since declaring k as a regular variable would cause a massive overflow error for even 64 bit data types) that splits the value k above into chunks that are stitched together.